fancysoups/unofficial-rss-v1/README.md

 yarn build && yarn start PORT=3000
 ```

+## Original work

+The majority of this code is adapted from [Unofficial RSS Feeds for Stitcher Premium](https://gitlab.com/stitcher-rss/stitcher-rss) created by [John Long](https://128.io).

 ## License

 This project is licensed under the terms of the [MIT license](LICENSE.md).